Keywords

 At the beginning of this section, it is essential to introduce the definition of an S-pseudo bounded submodule along with illustrative examples.
 Additionally, it is necessary to present several lemmas that play a significant role in the study of the S-pseudo bounded radical of submodules.

-A proper submodule of an is said to be S-pseudo bounded submodule if there exists such that implies the set of endomorphism maps over an
+A proper submodule of an is said to be S-pseudo bounded submodule if there exists such that , for all implies that for some , where is the set of endomorphism maps over an

 An is said to be S-PS.B. if every proper submodule of is S-PS.B submodule.